grantholle/sudoku-solver/readme.md

 ## Usage

-Either pass in a the puzzle as arguments or the filepath to the puzzle as one argument.
-Each square is space separated and unknown squares are non-numbers.
+Either pass in the puzzle as arguments or the filepath to the puzzle as one argument.
+Each square is space separated going from top to bottom, left to right (like you'd read a book, `A1` to `I9`) and unknown squares are non-numbers.
 Using `x` is easiest to read for me.

 ```
 ➜ node index x x x x x 6 x x 5 x x x x x 3 9 7 x 7 1 6 x x x x x x x 6 x 7 5 x x 2 x x x 2 x x x 8 x x x 7 x x 9 1 x 6 x x x x x x x 7 9 1 x 2 3 9 x x x x x 9 x x 8 x x x x x